 Medicare Supplement plans are designed to help pay for the costs that you would normally pay out of your own pocket.
 But the costs and benefits will depend on which Medicare Supplement plan you select.

-Erie Family Life offers four supplemental insurance plans (five in Pennsylvania) designed to meet your needs and fit your budget.
+Erie Family Life offers four supplemental insurance plans designed to meet your needs and fit your budget.
 They include:

 - Plan A: This plan includes basic benefits to help with copayments for services covered under Medicare Parts A and B.

 - Plan B: Available only in Pennsylvania, this plan provides the same benefits as Plan A but also pays your Medicare Part A hospital deductible.